-What started out as a way to boost tourism in a small town in 2007, quickly became one of South Asia’s most popular and cherished events.
-With over 60 varieties of tulips, visitors have said that it looks like the streets are lined with carpets rather than individual flowers.
+What started out as a way to boost tourism in a small town in 2007 quickly became a popular and cherished event at Asia’s largest tulip garden.
+With more than 60 varieties of tulips, visitors have said that it looks like the streets are lined with carpets rather than individual flowers.
 While you’re there, stop by the many folk dance performances that happen right in the streets.
 You can also enjoy the different Kashmiri cuisine that is prepared and sold locally.

-If you don’t get the chance to travel to any one of these amazing events, don’t worry!
-There are plenty of Tulip festivals here in the U.S. as well.
+If you can’t travel to any one of the events outside the U.S., don’t worry.
+There are plenty of tulip festivals right here at home.

 Where: Pella, Iowa

-For three days every year, citizens of Pella travel back in time and wear traditional Dutch attire, eat Dutch food and celebrate the history of the tulip.
-Join them in celebrating the 82nd anniversary of their most colorful festival.
+For three days every year, citizens of Pella travel back in time and wear traditional Dutch attire, eat Dutch food. and celebrate the history of the tulip.
+Why not join them in celebrating the 89th anniversary of this most colorful festival?!
 You can also watch as floats travel down the tulip-lined streets in the annual Parade of Tulips.

 Where: Albany, New York

 New York City may be known as the concrete jungle, but it’s all flowers and greenery up in Albany!
-The Tulip Festival is Albany’s signature event in the spring and draws thousands of people in every year.
-In addition to the 140,000 tulips on display, the festival also features 100 artists, thousands of handmade crafts, delicious food, the KidZone, and two stages of non-stop dance and musical entertainment.
+The Albany Tulip Festival is the city’s signature event in the spring, drawing thousands of people every year.
+In addition to the more than 100,000 tulips on display, the festival also features vendors selling their wares, an arts show, countless food options, the Kidzone, and two stages of dance and musical entertainment.

 Where: Skagit Valley, Washington

-Since 1983, the Skagit Valley Tulip Festival has celebrated the spring season and the many flowers that bloom during it.
-More than 1 million visitors come every year for the month-long celebration.
-Throughout the town, there are a combined 300 tulip covered acres.
-Attractions also include the Tulip Festival Street Fair, Tulip Parade, dozens of art shows, and the Quilt Walk.
+Since 1983, the Skagit Valley Tulip Festival has celebrated the spring and the many flowers that bloom during the season.
+More than 1 million visitors — from all 50 states and more than 85 countries — come every year for the month-long celebration.
+The festival doesn’t have one “site” but rather comprises fields of tulips and four tulip gardens scattered throughout the Skagit Valley.
+Attractions also include a street fair, a parade, art shows, and the Quilt Walk.